OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

             - [WIS 2.0 proposal - WORD]({{ site.baseurl | prepend: site.url }}/assets/CBS-16-d05-5-1-DEVELOPMENT-OF-WIS-draft1_en.docx)
             - [WIS 2.0 proposal - PDF ]({{ site.baseurl | prepend: site.url }}/assets/CBS-16-d05-5-1-DEVELOPMENT-OF-WIS-draft1_en.pdf)
         31. WQ - Ok, this is all good; but let's not take another decade!
-        32. JT - So we can expect the Technical Specifications to be finally approved in 4 years time; that gives us time to do this properly.
+        32. JT - So we can expect the Technical Specifications to be finally approved in 4 years time; that gives us time to do this properly and be ready for that approval.
 15. **AOB**
 16. **Summary for SC**